lj-ditrapani/scala-overview/README.md

 7-refactor
 ----------
-We-write in terms of reduce
+Re-write in terms of reduce

 8-type-parameters-2